kc-nz/silencedapp-feedback/KnownIssues.md

 ---

 ### Desktop Client
-- Screenshare low FPS at source quality (investigating, might be the way livekit is proxied)
+- Screenshare displays a little floating control box with tauri.localhost.
+This is the way the native OS webview2 screenshare works, looking at a way to bypass without overprocessing frames
 - Settings menu half of the items don't work LOL
-- Reordering communities and channels doesn't work
+- Reordering communities and channels doesn't work unless you very carefully do it
-- Frequent login and MFA prompt when quitting the app

 ### Web Client
 - Settings menu half of the items don't work LOL